 Strangely, the first idea I had upon hearing "Elimination Chamber" was the Thunderdome (was that the name?), the "electrified" cage from early 90's WCW.
 Unlike Wargames, its first (and only, I believe) appearance was under Bischoff's regime.
 But since that was a singles match, it's probably not that.

 Actually, I won't be shocked if it's just a traditional Survivor Series match in a cage.
 Wargames would indeed rock, though.

+There are 7 periods in Wargames.
 The first is 5 minutes and the others are 2.